 Monitoring your BBT means keeping a thermometer by your bed for easy access in the mornings.
 A digital BBT thermometer is typically best, because they are precise enough to catch the slight shifts in temperature which may otherwise be imperceptible with a more basic thermometer.
 You should aim to take your temperature at the same time every day, always immediately upon waking up.
 Remember that this is supposed to be your baseline temperature, so it is important to take it before engaging in any other activities at all.

 The second sign of ovulation can be found by monitoring your cervical mucus.
 Not all women are comfortable with the idea of touching and examining these bodily fluids, but your cervical mucus changes throughout the month in order to become more hospitable to sperm as you approach ovulation, turning into what is known as fertile mucus.
 This makes it a valuable resource to consult when it comes to determining when your fertile window may be.

 After menstruation, start by getting a small amount of cervical mucus on your fingers or a piece of toilet paper each day, preferably after you have showered and when there are no other lubricants which may be present.
 Begin monitoring it for consistency, noting whether it is stringy, slippery or sticky from day to day.
 You will notice that just after you finish menstruating, you won’t have much cervical mucus at all to observe, but by the second week of your cycle, it should begin to increase.
 At first, it will likely appear thick and sticky, with a white or yellowish coloration.
-The closer you get to ovulation and your fertile window, however, the more clear and stretchy it will become.
+The closer you get to ovulation and your fertile window, however, the clearer and stretchier it will become.
 This is what is considered to fertile mucus, as it paves the way for sperm to travel easily to the egg.
 Fertile mucus is often also referred to as “egg-white cervical mucus”, because of the resemblance it has to egg-whites.